 *Note: If you know the source of the fever some pediatricians say it’s safe to alternate ibuprofen and acetaminophen every 3 hours, but check with your practitioner on this!

-Other Useful Baby Safe Medications to Keep On Hand
+Other Useful Baby Safe Medicine to Keep On Hand

 If you are pretty certain your bub is having gas pain you can give infant anti-gas drops that contain simethicone, which helps along the gas bubbles in the intestine.
-It’s basically Gas-X for babies.
+It’s basically Gas-X in a baby safe medicine form.

 If your baby catches a stomach virus (which has happened in our family every winter/spring since I became a parent) an electrolyte solution is your new best friend.
 Pedialyte is typically recommended when your babe has vomiting and diarrhea because it contains the perfect balance of water, sugar, and salt that the body needs to properly re-hydrate.
 (Pro tip: some babies prefer it as a popsicle.)
 Check in with your pediatrician about amount and frequency.